cjbackman/cjbackman.com/content/on/mutation-testing.md

 _Figure 1.
 A high-level process of how mutation testing works._

 The kind of modifications done to the source are not random but based on pre-defined rules, called _mutators_ or _operators_.
-There are many types of mutations, and different mutation testing frameworks will support different mutators (I'm using [Stryker](https://stryker-mutator.io) for these examples and here is [the full list of mutators supported by them](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/)).
+There are many types of mutations, and different mutation testing frameworks will support different mutators (I am using [Stryker](https://stryker-mutator.io) for these examples and here is [the full list of mutators supported by them](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/)).
 A few common types are:

 - **Statement mutations** change statements, e.g., duplicating or deleting a statement or a block of statements.​
 - **Decision mutations** alter operators, e.g., arithmetical, relational, and logical operators.​